SillyTavern weekly news: Seven days of morning briefings compiled so you don’t have to scroll Reddit at 4am. You’re welcome.

-The Curse of Creating
+The Curse of Choices

 So, here I am again.
 I find it somewhat inconvenient to build new character cards.
 Most platforms have a built-in editor, and some of them don’t.
 As a full-time simpleton, I need something easy to use, convenient, and full-featured.
 Most importantly, NOT tied to a platform.
 There’s plenty of AI character card tools out there, but I, (yours truly), decided to take a jab at it, as I found them a little lacking in some of the features I was seeking.
 As such, I am pleased to present you with…